H(f) = (C + Ro + Re)rep

 Long story short, sometime after my stroke I physically rehabilitated and started playing soccer again.
-And when I did, I realized there were certain skills and tactics I could still do, because I had created habits of doing those things before I had my stroke.
-That is mainly because the area of my brain where those habits were stored (the basal ganglia) remained intact and undamaged.
+And when I did, I realized there were certain skills and tactics I could still do because I had created habits out of those skills before I had my stroke.
+Those habits remained after my stroke because the area of my brain where those habits were stored (the basal ganglia) remained intact and undamaged.

 The second time I recognized the profound effects of habit was in university when a started working in the service industry for the second time.
 Because I previously worked in the service industry throughout high school, I had created good habits of talking to customers and moving as quickly as I could between tasks and while cashing-out customers at the register.
 And now that I am even older and working in the service industry again, those particular habits have become even stronger.

-At first, it almost seemed like certain movements on the soccer field and at the cash register are easier for me to do.
-But then I realized the real reason those movements seemed easier is because I created habits out of them.
-Then my a-ha moment: how much easier could I make my personal development if I turned specific personal development tasks into habits?
+At first, it seemed like certain movements on the soccer field and at the cash register were easier for me to do.
+But that was not the case – the real reason those movements seemed easier was because they were habitual.
+That is when I had my a-ha moment: I could simplify my personal development if I turned specific personal development tasks into habits!

 Habit(f) = (Cue + Routine + Reward)repetition

-Now the important part: since habits are a simple mathematical formula, it is much more beneficial to figure out how your current habits can be broken and how new habits can be learned, rather than teaching people exactly which habits they should adopt.
+Now the important part: since habit is a simple mathematical formula, it is much more beneficial to figure out how your current habits can be broken and how new habits can be learned, rather than teaching people exactly which habits they should adopt.

-You see, things work different habits work differently for different people.
-That said, habits surrounding diets, workout regimens, self-care regimens, study regimens, etc, will differ from person to person.
-So instead of me telling you to start habits like keto or vegan, or hot yoga or bodybuilding, I’ve instead decided to coach people on how exactly they can implement the habits they want in their life.
+Different habits work for different people.
+That said, habits for diets, workout regimens, self-care regimens, study regimens, etc, will differ from person to person.
+My goal is to help you implement the habits that work for you, into your life.

 So for example, instead of telling you what I think you should eat for a particular diet, I will help you figure exactly why you are eating poorly and how exactly you can make the switch over to eating something healthier.
-OR instead of telling you what workouts you should be doing in the gym, I will actually help you figure out exactly why you haven’t been working out and what you can do to start working out again.
+OR instead of telling you what workouts you should be doing, I will help you figure out exactly why you haven’t been working out and how you can start working out again.